DanielTockan/Skii/README.md

 ![Single Resorts](./resources/screenshots/single_resort.png)

-- An external weather API and useState were used to obtain the current weather and forecasts for the next 7 days:
+- An external weather API and useState were used to obtain and dynamically update the current weather, and forecasts for the next 7 days:

 ```js
 const [weather, updateWeather] = useState({ current: { weather: [{}] }, daily: [] })